You’ve got your license, bought your bike, and a year passes.

 Test all of your gear with practice runs and see how it holds up over longer durations.

 Allow for hot, freezing, wet and dry conditions.
 It’s often harder to warm up rather than cool down so carry a spare set of warm clothes for emergencies.

-Prolonged riding may induce tension and pain not unlike those experienced from sitting at your PC all day long.
-Regular breaks for stretching and flexing helps avoid cramping and stiffness.
+Prolonged riding may induce tension and pain, not unlike those experienced from sitting at your PC all day long.
+Regular breaks for stretching and flexing help avoid cramping and stiffness.
 There are also a few ‘on-board’ exercises you can carry out on the move.